-In 1904, Susan Preston Draper, wife of General William F. Draper, presented the Statue of Hope to
+In 1904, Susan Preston Draper, wife of General William F. Draper, presented the Statue of Hope to the Town of Hopedale.
+The items below give us some interesting information about the donation.

 THE DRAPER COMPANY